Cohomology with causally restricted supports: Computation of cohomology groups

 \section{Computation of cohomology groups}

 In this section, we state and prove our main results on de~Rham cohomology with causally restricted supports.
 We rely essentially on the properties of the wave operator and its Green functions, as summarized in Section~\ref{sec:prelim}.
-The important properties are that the wave operator $\square$ is cochain homotopic to zero, and the way its range and kernel characterized using the causal Green function $\G$.
+The important properties are that the wave operator $\square$ is cochain homotopic to zero, and the way its range and kernel are characterized using the causal Green function $\G$.
+In particular, we do not explicitly rely on the invariance properties of the de~Rham complex under topological homotopies.

-\begin{thm} De~Rham cohomology $H^p_X(M)$, with $X=+,-,pc$ or $fc$, is trivial. \end{thm} \begin{proof} Let $X=+,-,pc$ or $fc$.
+\begin{thm} De~Rham cohomology $H^p_X(M)$, with $X=+,-,\pc$ or $\fc$, is trivial. \end{thm} \begin{proof} Let $X=+,-,\pc$ or $\fc$.
 Then, as was noted in Section~\ref{sec:prelim}, the wave operator is a cochain map of the corresponding de~Rham complex into itself, is invertible [Equation~\eqref{eq:biject}] and cochain homotopic to zero [Equation~\eqref{eq:dal-def}].
-Therefore, it is an elementary consequence of homological algebra~\cite{bott-tu} that this complex is homotopy equivalent to the trivial complex and hence has vanishing cohomology. \end{proof}
+Thus, it induces a map in cohomology that is both invertible and equal to zero, which can only mean that all the cohomologies are trivial.
+More concretely, given any closed $\alpha \in \Omega^p_X(M)$, the identity $\d (\delta \G_X[\alpha]) = \G_X [(\d\delta + \delta\d) \alpha] = \alpha$ shows that it is also exact. \end{proof}

 \begin{thm} We have the isomorphisms

 with the convention that all cohomologies vanish in degree $p$ for $p<0$ or $p>n$. \end{thm} \begin{proof} Recall again from Section~\ref{sec:prelim} that both the wave operator $\square$ and its causal Green function $\G$ commute with $\d$ and hence constitute cochain maps between the de~Rham complexes with appropriate supports, inducing maps in cohomology.
 Moreover, since $\square$ is cochain homotopic to zero [Equation~\eqref{eq:dal-def}], it induces the zero map in cohomology.